 1 (5) The publisher shall transmit or otherwise send an electronic format version of 2 requested instructional material within fifteen (15) working days of receipt of an 3 appropriately completed request.
 Should this timetable present an undue burden for 4 a publisher, the publisher shall submit within the fifteen (15) working day period a 5 statement to the requesting entity certifying the expected date for transmission or 6 delivery of the file.
 7 (6) (a) To receive an electronic format version of instructional material, a written 8 request shall be submitted to the publisher that certifies: 9 1.
-The instructional material has been purchased for use by a student with a 10 disability by the student or the institution the student attends or is 11 registered to attend; 12 2.
-The student has a disability that prevents the student from using the 13 standard instructional material; and 14 3.
-The instructional material is for use by the student in connection with a 15 course in which he or she is registered or enrolled.
-16 (b) A publisher may also require a statement signed by the student or, if the 17 student is a minor, the student's parent or legal guardian, agreeing that the 18 student will: 19 1.
-Use the electronic copy of the instructional material solely for his or her 20 own educational purposes; and 21 2.
-Not copy or distribute the instructional material for use by others.
-22 (7) The request for an electronic format version of instructional material shall be 23 prepared and signed by: 24 (a) The coordinator of services for students with a disability at the institution; 25 (b) A representative of the Division of [Office for the] Blind Services within the 26 Office of Vocational Rehabilitation in the Education and Workforce 27 Investment Cabinet;
+The instructional material has been purchased for use by a student with a 10 disability by the student or the institution the student attends or is

+- disability by the student or the institution the student attends or is registered to attend; - 2.
+The student has a disability that prevents the student from using the standard instructional material; and - 3.
+The instructional material is for use by the student in connection with a course in which he or she is registered or enrolled. - (b) A publisher may also require a statement signed by the student or, if the student is a minor, the student's parent or legal guardian, agreeing that the student will: - 1.
+Use the electronic copy of the instructional material solely for his or her own educational purposes; and - 2.
+Not copy or distribute the instructional material for use by others. - 22 The request for an electronic format version of instructional material shall be (7) 23 prepared and signed by: - 24 The coordinator of services for students with a disability at the institution; (a) - 25 A representative of the Division of Office for the Blind Services within the (b) Office of Vocational Rehabilitation in the Education and Workforce 26 27 Investment Cabinet;

-- 1 - (c) A representative of the Office of Vocational Rehabilitation; or - 2 (d) A representative of the State Repository for Alternative Format Instructional 3 Materials. - 4 (8) The Council on Postsecondary Education may, to the extent funds are available, 5 establish or otherwise designate a consortium to be called the State Repository for 6 Alternative Format Instructional Materials to serve as a state repository for 7 electronic files and alternative format materials for the purpose of facilitating the 8 timely access of appropriate alternative instructional materials by postsecondary 9 students with a disability. - 10 (9) The Council on Postsecondary Education may promulgate administrative regulations governing the implementation and administration of this section. - (10) The council shall work with representatives of each postsecondary institution to develop policies and procedures designed to ensure to the maximum extent possible that students with disabilities have access to instructional materials in appropriate alternative formats within the first week of class. - 16 (11) The council, in consultation with appropriate entities, including but not limited to 17 the Office of Vocational Rehabilitation [for the Blind], the Kentucky Assistive 18 Technology Service Network, Recording for the Blind and Dyslexic, and the 19 Kentucky Association on Higher Education and Disability, shall include within its 20 annual status report on postsecondary education in Kentucky a continuing 21 assessment of the need for statewide technical assistance, training, and other 22 supports designed to increase the availability and effective use of alternative format 23 instructional materials. - (12) The State Repository for Alternative Format Instructional Materials or the council may receive electronic files and alternative format materials from: - 26 (a) Publishers; - 27 (b) Postsecondary education institutions that have created alternative materials for
+1 (c) A representative of the Office of Vocational Rehabilitation; or 2 (d) A representative of the State Repository for Alternative Format Instructional 3 Materials.
+4 (8) The Council on Postsecondary Education may, to the extent funds are available, 5 establish or otherwise designate a consortium to be called the State Repository for 6 Alternative Format Instructional Materials to serve as a state repository for 7 electronic files and alternative format materials for the purpose of facilitating the 8 timely access of appropriate alternative instructional materials by postsecondary 9 students with a disability.
+10 (9) The Council on Postsecondary Education may promulgate administrative 11 regulations governing the implementation and administration of this section.
+12 (10) The council shall work with representatives of each postsecondary institution to 13 develop policies and procedures designed to ensure to the maximum extent possible 14 that students with disabilities have access to instructional materials in appropriate 15 alternative formats within the first week of class.
+16 (11) The council, in consultation with appropriate entities, including but not limited to 17 the Office of Vocational Rehabilitation [for the Blind], the Kentucky Assistive 18 Technology Service Network, Recording for the Blind and Dyslexic, and the 19 Kentucky Association on Higher Education and Disability, shall include within its 20 annual status report on postsecondary education in Kentucky a continuing 21 assessment of the need for statewide technical assistance, training, and other 22 supports designed to increase the availability and effective use of alternative format 23 instructional materials.
+24 (12) The State Repository for Alternative Format Instructional Materials or the council 25 may receive electronic files and alternative format materials from:

+Postsecondary education institutions that have created alternative materials for 27 (b)